Debanga-06/Code-Odessey/Beginner-Level/Project-27/README.md

 ## 👨‍💻 Author

 Created by **Jiban**
-Student at Brainware University, passionate about **responsive design, cryptography, and practical project building**.
+Passionate about **responsive design, cryptography, and practical project building**.

 ---

 **Happy Coding! 🚀** Feel free to modify, enhance, and learn from this project.